morehavoc/ai-room-temp/frontend/README.md

 - Test microphone in other applications

 **No Temperature Updates:**
-- Verify backend is running
+- Verify backend is running on port 5001
 - Check browser console for errors
-- Test backend endpoint directly
+- Test backend endpoint directly at http://localhost:5001/health

 **Page Refresh Loses Data:**
 - Check if localStorage is enabled